A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Introduction

 \paragraph{Formal problem statement.} Let $k_1, k_2, \ldots, k_n$ denote the $n$ given keys, in increasing order.
 Let $\beta_b\ge 0$, for $b = 1,2,\ldots,n$, be the weight of key $k_b$ and $\alpha_a\ge 0$, for $a = 0,1,\ldots,n$, be the weight of interval $(k_a, k_{a+1})$, where for convenience $k_0$ and $k_{n+1}$ (which are not keys) represent $-\infty$ and $\infty$.
 In standard applications the weights represent query frequencies or probabilities.
 Here each weight can be an arbitrary non-negative number.

-As illustrated in Figure~\ref{fig: three-way vs two-way}(b), a \emph{two-way-comparison search tree} for the instance is a rooted binary tree $T$, where each non-leaf node $N$ represents a comparison ($=$ or $<$) to some key $k_b$. $T$ has $2n+1$ leaves, $n$ of which are associated one-to-one with the keys $k_b$ and the remaining $n+1$ with the intervals $(k_a, k_{a+1})$.
+As illustrated in Figure~\ref{fig: three-way vs two-way}(b), a \emph{two-way-comparison search tree} for the instance is a rooted binary tree $T$, where each non-leaf node $N$ represents a comparison ($=$ or $<$)\footnote {For simplicity of presentation, we don't allow the $>$ (or equivalently $\le$) comparison.
+See the discussion below.} to some key $k_b$. $T$ has $2n+1$ leaves, $n$ of which are associated one-to-one with the keys $k_b$ and the remaining $n+1$ with the intervals $(k_a, k_{a+1})$.
 Given any value $\query$, the search for $\query$ in $T$ must correctly \emph{identify} $\query$, in the following sense.
 The search starts at the root and proceeds down the tree, following the edges corresponding to the outcomes of the comparisons, and it terminates either at the leaf associated with a key $k_b$, if $\query = k_b$, or at the leaf associated with the interval $(k_a, k_{a+1})$ containing $\query$, if $\query$ is not a key.

 For each node $N$ in $T$, let $T_N$ denote the subtree rooted at $N$.
 The \emph{weight of subtree $T_N$}, denoted $\nodeweight{N}$, is the total weight of the keys $k_b$ and intervals $(k_a, k_{a+1})$ in the set of queries reaching $N$ (these are the keys and intervals associated with the leaves of $T_N$).